 Chicago- Kent Alumni have volunteered to advise or represent Illinois Tech students, staff, and faculty seeking legal assistance with immigration or other issues arising from their status.
 All volunteers are practicing immigration law attorneys and will be offering their services free of charge.
 For more information visit our Resources page.

 The UMII scholarship supports undocumented Illinois Tech undergraduate students who demonstrate financial need but do not qualify for federal aid (FAFSA).
 This scholarship is possible by the creation of a referendum by the Undocumented Student and Allies (USA) Illinois Tech student organization which was passed by the Student Government Organization on April 7, 2016.
 Funds are available through a $4.50 per semester opt-in fee and other private donations.
 Private donations are accepted all year round.
-To donate click here.
+Click here to make a donation.
+To learn more about UMII visit the Financial Aid section.